scandum/quadsort/README.md

 Memory
 ------
-By default quadsort uses between n and n / 4 swap memory.
+By default quadsort uses n swap memory.
 If memory allocation fails quadsort will switch to sorting in-place through rotations.
 The minimum memory requirement is 32 elements of stack memory.

+Rotations can be performed with minimal performance loss by using [branchless binary searches](https://github.com/scandum/binary_search) and [trinity / bridge rotations](https://github.com/scandum/rotate).

+Sorting in-place through rotations will increase the number of moves from **n log n** to **n log² n**.
+The overall impact on performance is minor on array sizes below 1M elements.

 Performance
 -----------